20 Best Movies of 2002

 13. Insomnia

-Christopher Nolan certainly needs no introduction for he is one of the finest directors working in Hollywood today.
-This psychological thriller which is a remake of the Norwegian film (1997) sharing the same name, stars Al Pacino, Robin Williams and Hillary Swank.
-The extremely well crafted crime thriller and the portrayal of Al Pacino as a detective teetering on the edge of sanity as the killer plays mind games with him, makes the film a sublime experience.
-The location of the story in Alaska where the sun doesn’t set adds an almost surreal quality to the film and justifies the insomnia of Detective Dormer played by Pacino.
+Christopher Nolan certainly needs no introduction because he is one of the finest directors in Hollywood today.
+This psychological thriller, which is a remake of the Norwegian film (1997), shares the same name and stars Al Pacino, Robin Williams, and Hillary Swank.
+The extremely well-crafted crime thriller and the portrayal of Al Pacino as a detective teetering on the edge of sanity as the killer plays mind games with him makes the film a sublime experience.
+The location of the story in Alaska, where the sun doesn’t set, adds an almost surreal quality to the film and justifies the insomnia of Detective Dormer, played by Pacino.
 It is one of Nolan’s finest films and definitely one of the great films of 2002.

 Read More: Best Movies of 1986